 General William Hull led American forces across the Detroit River into Upper Canada, expecting a swift victory against British colonial defenses.
 This initial incursion triggered a series of retaliatory strikes that ultimately forced the surrender of Detroit, shifting the conflict from a quick conquest into a grueling two-year stalemate that solidified the Canadian national identity.

-Catholics and Orange Order members clashed in Woodstock, New Brunswick, leaving up to ten dead in a single day's violence.
-This bloodshed forced local authorities to suspend the Orange Order's annual parade for decades, effectively cooling sectarian tensions that had long simmered beneath the surface of the town.
+Catholics and Orange Order members clashed in Woodstock, New Brunswick, leaving up to ten dead in a single day of sectarian violence that shocked the province.
+The riot erupted during the annual Orange parade when religious tensions boiled over into open street fighting.
+Local authorities suspended the parade for decades afterward, effectively cooling a cycle of sectarian confrontation that had simmered beneath the town's surface since Irish immigrants arrived in large numbers.

 Medal of Honor Authorized: Valor Rewarded in War